-The agreed management fee covers all letting and management activities.
-We don't levy extra charges for things like inventories and inspections - its all included in the management fee!
+The property management fee covers all letting and management activities.
+We don't charge extra for things like inventories and inspections - its all included in the management fee!

 Why don’t you offer a letting only service?

-Due to the complex nature of the student accommodation sector and our regulatory obligations we only offer a full management service.
-Full details of our services can be found on our website and our terms of business are outlined in the Property Management Contract.
+Due to the complex nature of the student accommodation sector and our regulatory obligations, we only offer a full letting and management service.
+Full details of our services can be found here and our terms of business are outlined in the Property Management Contract, issued on request.

 Why do you only rent on joint tenancy agreements?

-Joint tenancy agreements provide the best safeguard for landlords as they ensure properties are fully rented and occupied for the term of the tenancy.
-A group of friends renting an entire property is the best solution for a harmonious tenancy, minimising voids and encourages rent to be paid on time.
+Joint Assured Shorthold Tenancy Agreements provide the best safeguard for landlords as they ensure properties are fully rented and occupied for the term of the tenancy.
+A group of friends renting an entire property is the best and safest solution for a harmonious tenancy, minimising voids and encourages rent to be paid on time.

 What are students looking for when choosing accommodation?

-Today’s students are looking for the best value for money but will also pay more for higher standards and a location in or close to the city centre.
+Today’s students are looking for the best value for money but will also pay more for higher standards and a location in the popular student areas.
 The most important features in any student accommodation are location, quality of decoration and furnishings, security, inclusive rents, broadband provision and proximity to services and transport links.